need4swede/wiki-go/data/documents/plugins/mdm/server-defaults/document.md

 Selecting a user with no personal Neptune backup in Remote Management shows their effective Server Defaults and labels the document as inherited.
 Viewing it does not create a personal backup, and the delete action remains unavailable until that user has personal state.

 The Seerr saved-URL list is for manual switching, while the active or preconfigured Seerr endpoint is separate.
 In the settings document, `seerrServerURL` is active and `seerrURLs` is the saved list.
-Neptune still reads the older MDM 1.2.6-era `jellyseerrURLs` saved-list name and writes both formats during the compatibility window.

-If MDM 1.2.6.101 Server Defaults contain exactly one valid saved address and no active-address field, Neptune uses that address as active during first-time setup.
-It does not guess when there are multiple addresses, alter a personal backup, or override an explicit clear.

-Server Defaults profile inheritance is not Required policy and does not bypass Neptune Pro.
-A new Free user may receive the starting profile library and assignments, but Neptune does not apply them until that signed-in user has Pro.
-A live Required assignment delivered as managed policy is separate and does keep the matching profile active.
-It does not lock profile members unless the administrator separately locks them.
-Ordinary configured Server Defaults do not require Pro.
+Server Defaults profile inheritance is not Required policy.
+It can seed a starting profile library and assignments, but those remain ordinary profile choices rather than managed requirements.
+A live Required assignment is delivered separately, and profile members remain customizable unless the administrator also locks them.

 ## When Defaults Apply